-In a two-Member Board opinion in PDK Investments, LLC and Int'l Brotherhood of Electrical Workers, Local Union 20, 354 N.L.R.B.
+In a two-Member Board opinion in PDK Investments, LLC, 354 N.L.R.B.
 No. 1 (Apr.
 24, 2009), Member Schaumber and Chairman Liebman disagreed over the degree of factual basis a requesting party needed to provide to establish the relevance of an information request.
-Though agreeing that the union had provided a sufficient factual basis to establish relevance in this case, Member Schaumber noted his disagreement with Board precedent holding that a requester may simply state a reason for its information request without a factual basis, citing Dodger Theatrical Holdings, 347 N.L.R.B.
+Though agreeing that the union had provided a sufficient factual basis to establish relevance in this case, Member Schaumber noted his disagreement with Board precedent holding that a requester may simply state a reason for its information request without a factual basis, citing Dodger Theatrical Holdings, Inc., 347 N.L.R.B.
 953, 953 n.3 (2006).
 See 354 N.L.R.B.
-No. 1 at n.2.
+No. 1 at 1 n.2.